School attendance matters

 The points below outline the regulations around school attendance.

-- Full-time education is compulsory for all children between the ages of 5 – 17 years (this will increase to age 18 years from September 2014).
+- Full-time education is compulsory for all children between the ages of 5 – 18 years

 - If you apply for a school place but do not accept it, you will be asked what arrangements you are making to ensure your child receives full-time education, suitable to his/her age, ability and any special educational needs he/she may have.